1-bell/go-react-example/README.md

 ### For the API:
 After cloning the repo, assuming you have `docker` installed on your machine, do the following steps in the project folder:

-1. For local testing with MySQL run by Docker set env vars `MYSQL_PASS` for DB password and `MYSQL_URL` as the MySQL URL.
+1. Set the env var `MYSQL_PASS` to a password of choice for MySQL.
-2. Run `docker-compose up` or `docker-compose up --build` if you want to rebuild everything and ignore the cache.
+2. Run `docker-compose up` to spin all services.

-It will start serving requests on port `8080`.

-### For the UI:
-1. It's going to use node to serve the static files, so make sure you have `node` installed.
-2. Go to the root folder with `cd ui` and then run `npm start`.

-It will start serving static files on port `3000`.
+3. Start a browser and check the UI at `localhost:3000`.

+Note 1: `MySQL server` will run on port `3306`, the `Go API` on port `8080` and `React UI` on port `3000`.
+Note 2: to run services individually, check the `docker-compose.yml` to see the commands needed or run `docker-compose up <name-of-service>`.

 ## Tests

 Steps:
-1. API: generate Go mocks with `go generate ./...` and then run all Go tests with: `go test -v ./...`
+1. API: generate Go mocks with `go generate ./...` and then run all Go tests with: `go test -v ./...`, assuming you have Go installed.
-2. UI: go to the root folder with `cd ui` and then run `npm test`.
+2. UI: go to the root folder with `cd ui` and then run `npm test`, assuming you have node installed.